syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Tables.md

 {% endhighlight %}

-The following code snippet illustrate how to apply vertical merge to specified range of rows in a specified column.
+The following code example illustrates how to apply vertical merge to specified range of rows in a specified column.

 {% highlight c# %}
 [C#]